-For collaborative-filtering, we use user past behaviour to suggests the next movie that means we try to find a similar user based on their ratings or like/dislike any movie or product.
-In collaborative-filtering, we try to find a similar user based on their past activities such as rating to a movie.
+For collaborative filtering, we use user past behavior to suggest the next movie which means we try to find a similar user based on their ratings or like/dislike any movie or product.
+In collaborative filtering, we try to find a similar user based on their past activities such as rating a movie.
 Let us understand by example.
-Suppose we have a business-like Netflix and we need to build a recommender system based on user ratings to suggest the next movie.
+Suppose we have a business-like Netflix.
+We need to build a recommender system based on user ratings to suggest the next movie.

-Suppose we have 10X10 matrix i.e. user X movie and each cell contains ratings of the user to the movie.
+Suppose we have a 10X10 matrix i.e. user X movie and each cell contains ratings of the user to the movie.
 In real life, you have a very large matrix.
-Now let understand this matrix here 10 users and 10 movies each cell has rating correspond to user and movie.
+Now let’s understand this matrix here 10 users and 10 movies each cell has a rating corresponding to the user and movie.
 And u1= user 1 and m1=movie 1 and so on. user 1 rated 4 to movie 2 that means matrix[u1][m2] = 4.
 And – means no rating or not watched.

-Cosine-similarity: Cosine-similarity is a technique to measure the similarity between two non-zero vectors.
-Vector means we can assume our array of ratings to the movies.
+Cosine-Similarity: Cosine-similarity is a technique to measure the similarity between two non-zero vectors.
+Vector means we can assume our array of ratings for the movies.
 Mathematically it measures the cosine angle between two vectors.

 Pearson Correlation: Pearson correlation is a measure of the linear correlation between two variables x and y.

-Here in collaborative filtering, we do not care about movie genres, an actor we use simple logic if tow user A and user B likes similar movies than they both are similar.
+Here in collaborative filtering, we do not care about movie genres, an actors we use simple logic.
+If two users A and user B like similar movies then they both are similar.
 And if user A like movie M then most probably user B will like that movie.

-Sparsity: Most users do not give a rating to all movies which they watch.
+- Sparsity: Most users do not give a rating to all movies that they watch.
 So our user-rating matrix will become sparse ( most of the values are zero).
-Using sparse matrix we can not find effective similarity.
+Using a sparse matrix we can not find effective similarity.

-WebMob Technologies is always updating with the technologies that emerge in the market and work on it to create something groundbreaking!
+WebMob Technologies is always updated with the technologies that emerge in the market and work on it to create something groundbreaking!